majsylw/SecondVoice/content/authors/natalia-czerep/_index.md

  - Organizers

 ---
 Third year Computer Science student at University of Wrocław.
-Currently Analyst Intern at UBS working in a field of Cybersecurity.
+Currently IT Analyst Intern at UBS working in a field of Cybersecurity.
 Former R&D intern in Computer Vision team @ Neurosys.

 Skills: Python, Deep Learning, Neural Networks, PyTorch, PostreSQL